cecilia-sartori/gs-exam/docs/2_mapping.md

                         'VPH_SINCINT']], on="CVEGEO")
 ```

-Some AGEB unit are very small and might refer to few or no people.
-Get rid of blocks groups with less than 100 total population to further clean the data.
+Some AGEB units are very small and might refer to few or no people.
+Get rid of block groups with less than 100 total population to further clean the data.

 ```python